 Your banner could have the best message in the world, but it won’t matter if no one can read it.
 Avoid scripty, decorative, or thin fonts that are difficult to decipher from a distance.
 Stick with clean, bold, sans-serif fonts for maximum legibility.
 Color choice is just as important.
 While you want your marketing materials to be on-brand, prioritize contrast above all else.
 Dark text on a light background or light text on a dark background is a classic combination for a reason.
 Bright, clashing colors can be jarring and make your text disappear.
 Your goal is to create a visually appealing design that’s also incredibly easy to read.

-Forgetting About Viewing Distance
+Ignoring the Viewing Distance

 A design that looks sharp on your laptop screen can become a blurry mess when printed on a 10-foot banner.
 This is a common oversight that can ruin an otherwise great design.
 Always use high-resolution images and vector graphics for your wide format prints to ensure they stay crisp when scaled up.
 Text size is also critical.
 A good rule of thumb is to have one inch of letter height for every 10 feet of viewing distance.
 So, if you want your banner to be readable from 50 feet away, your letters should be at least five inches tall.
 Before finalizing, zoom out on your design to simulate viewing it from afar.